Top-Level Domains (TLDs) for the Chinese market

 Sponsored gTLDs (sTLDs)

-- These are TLDs have a sponsor representing a specific community, industry, or sector.
+- These TLDs have a sponsor representing a specific community, industry, or sector.

 - Example: .edu (for U.S. educational institutions), .gov (for U.S. government entities), .museum (for museums).